 The commute was easier, he supposed.
 You didn’t really drive.
-You just sat there and watched your car shoot along the roads at an insane speed, somehow navigating crowded intersections with barely a pause, inches to spare yet never so much as a scratch on the paintwork by the end.
+You just sat there and watched your car shoot along the roads at speed, navigating crowded intersections with barely a pause, inches to spare yet never so much as a scratch on the paintwork.
 An hour long journey became ten minutes with such ideal coordination.
-He was always early.
-Everyone was.
+He was always five minutes early; everyone was.

-He was lying out in the back garden when the eye opened in the sky.
-He had a gun in one hand and a half empty bottle of vodka in the other, celebrating his divorce to Grace.
-Ten years of hell with that bitch.
-He cut her loose and it still somehow felt like the worst day of his life.
+The day the eye opened in the sky, Jerry had been lying out in the back garden.
+A brand new .45 dangled from his loose left hand, and a half empty bottle of Jim Beam in the other.
+Celebrating his divorce to Grace.
+Ten years of hell.
+He’d cut her loose, but it still somehow felt like the worst day of his life.
 He remembered her sneer the last time he saw her, the familiar way her lip curled up on just one side.
-‘At least I don’t have to sneak around with Dean anymore.’
-He didn’t know who Dean was and he didn’t ask.
-‘He’s my boyfriend.
-I love him.’
+‘You’re a worthless piece of shit, Jerry.
+Why don’t you kill yourself and go to hell?’

-‘I didn’t fucking ask.’
 That memory was clear in his mind at the moment the eye blinked open.
 He sensed it at first, a softening of the light and a cooling, changing from noon to a sunset in a moment.
 He stared up at the sun – or at least where the sun had been, and there it was, looking right back at him.
-No iris, just a round white ball with a dilated pupil in the middle.
+No iris, just a round white ball with a dilated pupil in the middle like a black ocean.

 Work was accounting.
 It didn’t used to be, because he hated maths, but once he started work there – no interview required – he found it so easy that he could let his mind wander while his hands moved the paper.
 He was doing that a lot lately.
-His mind usually wandered to happy places, like the place where he had Tom, or maybe Dean, tied up in his basement and he got to work on them with a baseball bat.
+His mind usually wandered to happy places, like the place where he had Lance, or maybe Dean, tied up in his basement and he got to work on them with a set of pliers and a blowtorch for a few hours.

 He greeted his co-workers, chatted about his new life and how great it was.
-No need to worry about that paycheck, isn’t that fine?
-Gene from customer service asked him how his ex wife was doing.
-He’d been dating her while the divorce was going through.
+No need to worry about that pay check, and wasn’t that fine?
+Cleo from HR asked him how Grace was doing.
+He’d been dating Cleo while the divorce was going through.
 Today, he kept his tone light and his eyes on her face.
-‘Not an ex for much longer!
+‘Great!
 We’re getting back together!’
 Everything anyone said these days ended in a cheerful exclamation mark, their expression one of perpetual joy.

-‘That’s great!’ she said.
-He felt something break inside him.
+‘That’s great!’ she said warmly.
+Something broke inside him.
 It wasn’t a new feeling.
-Every day he woke up and saw that eye he moved one step closer to insanity.
+Every day he woke up and saw that eye he moved one step closer to madness.
 It would reach him any day now.
 He felt like he was in a car with the brakes cut, rolling down a steep incline toward a bottomless canyon.
 No way to stop.
 All you could do was hold on tight and watch it come.
 You didn’t even get to scream.

-On that first day, Jerry found himself doing things.
+That first day, Jerry found himself doing things.
 He didn’t decide to do them, or ponder them, or motivate himself to do them – he just found himself already doing them.
-He’d stared at the eye for a minute or so, wondering if he was hallucinating, and then he’d got up from his deck chair, dropped his gun in the dustbin and emptied his vodka into the kitchen sink.
-Him, who’d rather pour liquid gold down a sink than vodka.
-Since then, he ate mostly vegetables and lean meat, drank only water, and never overate.
+He’d stared at the eye for a minute or so, wondering if he was hallucinating, and then he’d got up from his deck chair, dropped his gun in the bin and emptied the Beam down the sink.
+Him – who’d rather pour liquid gold down a sink than whiskey.
+Since then, he ate mostly vegetables and lean meat, drank only water, never overate.

-He came home to a pristine house, and Grace had cooked him dinner.
-They sat down to eat it, talking about their incredibly boring days, and he watched her eyes for signs of life.
+The house was pristine, and Grace had cooked him dinner.
+They sat down to eat, talking animatedly about their incredibly boring days, and he watched her eyes for signs of life.
 He thought he saw some hatred in there, and that gave him a little hope.
 He envisioned sticking his fork in those eyes and popping them into his mouth like meatballs.

 ‘You know, it’s best for everyone.
 I mean, I don’t know if it’s God or what.
 I suppose He must be, to be so powerful.’